-It's always magical experience to see a horse up close and in person.
-Maybe you are out walking trails and you come upon people exploring with their riding horses, or are in city where there are carriage horses, or you are going to see horses or take lessons at a barn for the first time in your life; if you like horses seeing one is sure to draw you to him.
-There are a few rules of etiquette to be followed, for the sake of you, the horse, and the horse's owner.
+It's always a magical experience to see a horse up close and in person.
+Maybe you are out walking trails and you come upon people exploring with their riding horses or are in a city where there are carriage horses, or you are going to see horses or take lessons at a barn for the first time in your life; if you like horses, seeing one is sure to draw you to him.
+There are a few rules of etiquette to be followed for the sake of you, the horse, and the horse's owner.

 How to Approach a Horse You Don't Know

 Ask, ask, ask!
 Before you touch, feed, or even get within arm's length of a horse (or any animal for that matter) be sure to ask if it's safe to interact with them.
 Horses do bite, they are large creatures with teeth that can take off fingers and hooves that can crush your toes.
 I'm not trying to scare you; many horses you will encounter are friendly and love attention, but there are some that just do not like strangers.

 Be sure to show respect to both the animal and the handler by inquiring about the nature of the horse and whether or not you are allowed to interact with him.
 If the horse person asks you not to pet or feed the horse, be respectful and move on.
 Don't try to force the person to let you.
 If they tell you no, it's probably for a good reason.

 If it is okay to pet the horse; hopefully, the person handling him will assist you.
 Either way, approach the horse from the front where he can see you.
 Horses do not like to be sneaked up on.
 If approached from the rear or an angle where they don't see you coming they could possibly spook or kick out at you.
 Believe me, this is the last thing you want.

 Read the Horse's Body Language